-Real Madrid has announced that Cristiano Ronaldo has signed a new contract with the club.
+Real Madrid have announced that Cristiano Ronaldo has signed a new contract with the club.

-The Portugal star has finally put pen to paper on fresh terms at Estadio Santiago Bernabeu, ending any lingering doubts as to his future at the club following months of speculation over the talks.
+The Portugal star has finally put pen-to-paper on fresh terms at Santiago Bernabeu, ending any lingering doubts as to his future at the club following months of speculation over the talks.

 The news brings to an end a full year of speculation over Ronaldo's commitment to the Madrid cause, beginning with the revelations that he felt "sad" in the Spanish capital last autumn over a perceived lack of support from the club's hierarchy.

 Former side Manchester United were linked with a sensational move to bring the 2008 Ballon d'Or winner back to Old Trafford earlier this summer, four years after he was sold for a then-record fee of €94m.

 But Ronaldo, who has 203 goals in as many games for Madrid, has always maintained a desire to stay at the club following Carlo Ancelotti's appointment, with the Italian coach himself underlining his belief that the deal would go through.

 "Ronaldo wants to renew his contract and the club want him to renew.
 I don't think it will be a problem," Ancelotti said last month.